AlexMarinescu/pyGameMath/README.md

 * There is a new folder called "experimental" inside the "src" that stores the features that are unfinished.
 * Spherical harmonics were moved under "experimental".

+####Update 2:####
+* Updated the matrix and vector, fixed a lot of bugs, still dynamic class that allows Nth dimensions
+* A lot of the specific 2D, 3D, 4D functions are outside the dynamic class
+* Now it allows in-place transformations
+* Some math operations do not support Nth dimensions and will return exceptions
+* Removed LU decomposition
+* Temporary Removed NxN Matrix Normalization
+* Temporary Removed NxN Matrix Determinant
+* Temporary Removed NxN Matrix Inverse Calculation
+* Quaternion and the rest need to be updated to match the new style.

 ##Supported features:##

 ###NxN Matrices###